GuEMM/EEG_model/README.md

   - File with average membrane potential time series of 5 groups of excitatory and inhibitory neurons.
   - File with binned time series of spiking state of N neurons of the network.

 Reference:
   Menesse G, Torres J. 2023.
 Information dynamics efficiently discriminates high γ-rhythms in EEG brain waves.
 DOI: https://arxiv.org/abs/2311.13977

+The Information Dynamics analysis software used in the Reference is available in https://github.com/GuEMM/PhiID_Tools.git